Saa Boo Thiri: Production

-Debutante director Arshad Khan, had previously been an assistant director for films such as Manathodu Mazhaikalam (2006) and Yavarum Nalam, besides having made many ad films.
-He said, "It has in its place equal measure of both romance and comedy".
-Arshad Khan made his acting debut with the film alongside newcomers Akshay and Rishwanth, and TV actor Prajin made his big screen debut.
-Mithuna, Pinky, Sara Alambara, the Srilankan actress Aksha Sudari and playback singer Ujjayinee Roy form the female cast.
-Abbas Rafi, an associate of A. R. Rahman and A. R. Reihana, had tuned melodies for the film.
+Saa Boo Thiri is the directorial debut of Arshad Khan.
+The producer Rajesh Kanna and cast member Akshay were his college friends.

 Soundtrack

-The film score and the soundtrack were composed by Abbas Rafi.
-The soundtrack, released in 2009, features 6 tracks with lyrics written by Na.
-Muthukumar, Thamarai and Kavinba.
-A critic stated, " This composer has good potential, as can be seen from the way he has handled a single raga (Karaharapriya) in different srutis without sounding boring or repetitive.
-Good use of guitars too, especially bass guitars.
-The album is likely to create a flutter".
+The music was composed by Abbas Rafi.

 Release

 Censor Board officials were disquieted witnessing the sequences where Arshad falls in love with a married woman.
-As it evokes denial amongst the Tamil film audiences and nearly 12 scenes of those sequences have been delivered and Censor Board officials have passed 'A' certificate.
+As it evokes denial amongst the Tamil film audiences, nearly 12 scenes of those sequences have been delivered and Censor Board officials have passed 'A' certificate.
 Initially, the film had its release date fixed on 16 October 2009, coinciding with Diwali, but it was released on 6 November 2009.

-Critical reception
+Reception

-Sify rated the film as "Waste of time" and said, "The trouble with the film is that there is no story to tell, it is just a few incidents strung together by a non happening script [..]
+Sify rated the film as a "Waste of time" and said, "The trouble with the film is that there is no story to tell, it is just a few incidents strung together by a non happening script [..]
 The film lacks a true Tamil touch and offers little in terms of surprise or twists.
 The music is bad and the second half is repetitive and too long with a predictable climax, and all is well with the jolly good guys and girls".
 S. R. Ashok Kumar of The Hindu wrote, "Since the line-up of actors in this R Studio's film consists mostly of newcomers, director Arshad Khan should have spent more time working on the script" and criticised the 'wafer-thin' plot and weak screenplay.
-Another critic stated, "Had Arshad Khan infused more pace and cut down the crude dialogues in the name of humour, 'Sa Boo Three' would have a game that everyone would want to play their hands with".

-Box office

-The film took a below average opening at the Chennai box office, beginning in the fifth position the first week and finishing in the sixth position the second week.